Beautiful Gardens of Provence: Visitor Guide

 Roseraie de Gérenton Garden in Provence

 In a quiet rural area near Mont Ventoux, you’ll find the Roseraie de Gérenton.
-It is the creation of Sylvie and John Brun, who purchased this agricultural plot of land in early 2015.
+It was created by Sylvie and John Brun, who purchased this agricultural plot of land in early 2015.
 After three years of hard work preparing the land, they planted their first rose bushes in 2019.
 Today, they have a collection of over 300 varieties of roses along with other plants typically found in the Mediterranean region, such as lavender, rosemary, cistus, and pistachio trees.

 Contact Information: